ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 Most of the settings have fairly clear names, and if you put them in your ```settings.json``` you'll get a little mouseover tip that will tell you what they do.

-**Note**: my git bash path is specific to my username (since it's a local install) you'll have to modify that line to match where you have git bash installed.
+**Note**: If your git bash is a user level install, or you picked somewhere else to install it you'll have to modify that path.

 ### Further Resources

 There's tons of stuff to learn about VS code to make it super handy.
 At a minimum, check out their [keyboard shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
 I'm collecting other useful resources (with a decent amount of overlap with vim stuff) on [my tagpacker](https://tagpacker.com/user/ian.preston?t=vs_code).

 ## Wrapping up

 That's about it!
 After following this guide you should have a very comfy software setup in Windows to do data science from.